Illustration by Christine Fuller

 A marriage between George Barlow and Mary A Gathergood was registered in the Wayland District between July and September 1919.

-George Barlow was buried in the same churchyard on February 8th, 1934.
+George Barlow was buried in the churchyard of St James on February 8th, 1934.
 He was 87.

 Norfolk News June 17th, 1876